bitrise-steplib/bitrise-step-flank/README.md

 # Flank

 > Run your tests using Flank.
-The step will automaticall detect which project type your flank config uses and the corresponding flank command fille be run.
+The step will automaticall detect which project type your flank config uses and the corresponding flank command will be ran.

 ## Inputs